navdeepkjohal/NNRPT/readme.md

 (b) Sparse package available here: http://sparse.pydata.org/en/latest/construct.html

+The paper corresponding to this code is available here: https://arxiv.org/abs/1909.04723

+The implementation is according to the convolutional neural network conversion as explained in the discussion section of the paper.

 In order to run this code, you first need to generate the lifted random walks and followed by grounding them during roll out of proposed NNRPT network: